 Mango Avocado Chipotle Salsa is beautiful and crazy delicious!
 Easy and versatile, it’s wonderful in so many different recipes and it will brighten up your summer barbecue or dinner party.Summer’s around the corner, and mango season has begun.

 I love celebrating this amazing tropical fruit!
-Mangoes are one of my favorite foods on the planet, and they are the number one on my favorite fruits list!
+Mangoes always inspire me, and are one of my favorite foods on the planet, and they are the number one on my favorite fruits list!

 It really doesn’t get much better than a mango at the peak of its season.